nishatnishi/5BF-Internet-Programming-LAB_CSE-3532-Spring-2025/AI_Resume_Builder/README.md

 # AI Resume Builder

-This project is an AI-powered Resume Builder where users can upload their resumes, and AI will analyze them to provide suggestions for improvement.
+AI-Resume-Builder is designed to make resume creation effortless.
+With the help of AI, users can generate, update, and customize their resumes, ensuring they stand out to potential employers.
+The application will be secured, user-friendly, and highly customizable.

 ## 👥 Team Members
 - ** Kazi Namira Meyheg Sanam : ID - (C231450)